pserkyt/ComputationalGraphicsAndVisualization/README.md

 ## How can computer science help me in reaching my goals?
 ### How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future educational pathway?
+The programming skills and knowledge gained from this course can be utilized in any future computer science courses.
 ### How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future professional pathway?
+Professionally, the knowledge and skills gained can be used in any programming career, especially jobs focused on computational graphics and visualizations.